hrgdavor/mi2js/random.thoughts.md

  - RenderTable - fire to parent (dir:down, hops:1) or (call on parent, hops:0)
  - List - forward dir:down events, preserve hops

+## components delegating stuff to parent (transitive)
+ - transitive components are just placeholders, used by some other component
+  - example1: `base/Loop` with multiple copies of a component (multi address editor)
+ - When extending, component can be made non-transitive again by overriding `isTransitive` to `return false`
+ - event should be recognized somehow so transitive component can forward it up or down
+ - formatting is transitive for transitive component
+ - if multiple things can have different behavior for transitive component
+  - ? how to handle situation when you want to have partial transitive behavior

+Use case fo `base/Button`
+ - fires action event to parent directly
+ - parent does not have to add listener to each button, just add `on_actionName` method
+ - transient component should forward the event to the parent

 ## components firing events down to parent
  - should have event="xxx" attribute to change event name
  - should have action="xxx" attribute to enable one event handler handlig similar actions
   - example: event="changeLanguage" action="en"
   - example: event="delete" action="archive"
   - example: event="rowClick" action="preview"

 ## show/hide event
  - afterCreate event becomes obsolete after this works (used only by ShowHide component now)